Mental Health Facilities Greene County, MO

 Burrell Behavioral Health Transitions Program

 Burrell Behavioral Health Transitions Program is a mental health facility in Greene County, MO, located at 323 East Grand Street in the 65807 zip code.
 Burrell Behavioral Health Transitions Program provides outpatient treatment.
-Burrell Behavioral Health Transitions Program provides trauma therapy, dialectical behavior therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Burrell Behavioral Health Transitions Program provides cognitive behavioral therapy, group therapy and trauma therapy to young adults, seniors 65 or older and adults.
 Burrell Behavioral Health Transitions Program also supports transitional age young adults and people with serious mental illness.
-Additional services offered by Burrell Behavioral Health Transitions Program consist of psychosocial rehabilitation services, assertive community treatment and diet and exercise counseling.
+Additional services offered by Burrell Behavioral Health Transitions Program consist of case management, psychosocial rehabilitation services and diet and exercise counseling.

 Learn More